-The Unified Planning Work Program (UPWP) is the two-year program of stateand federally-funded transportation planning activities undertaken by the TPO.
-The UPWP includes a description of the planning work and resulting products, who will perform the work, timeframes for completion, costs, and funding sources.
-The UPWP serves as the foundation document for carrying out the continuing, cooperative, and comprehensive transportation planning process within the TPO area.
-The UPWP is required for the TPO to receive funding from the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), the Florida Commission for the Transportation Disadvantaged (FCTD), and the Florida Department of Transportation (FDOT).
+The Unified Planning Work Program (UPWP) is the two-year program of State and Federally-funded transportation planning activities undertaken by the TPO.
+The UPWP includes a description of the activities and resulting products, who will perform the work, timeframes for completion, costs, and funding sources.
+The UPWP serves as the foundation for carrying out the continuing, cooperative, and comprehensive (3-C) transportation planning process within the TPO area.
+The UPWP allows the TPO to receive funding the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), Florida Commission for the Transportation Disadvantaged (FCTD), and Florida Department of Transportation (FDOT).

-The UPWP is developed based upon state and federal regulations, TPO priorities, and local needs.
-Projects may involve any aspect of surface transportation including safety, roadways, transit, bicycle/pedestrian, and the needs of the transportation disadvantaged.
+The UPWP is developed based upon State and Federal regulations, TPO priorities, and local needs.
+Projects may involve any aspect of surface transportation including safety, roadways, transit service, bicycle/pedestrian uses, and the needs of the transportation disadvantaged.

 The current UPWP for FY 2014/15 - FY 2015/16 ends on June 30, 2016.
-Therefore it is necessary to adopt a UPWP for FY 2016/17 - FY 2017/18 which will cover the period between July 1, 2016 and June 30, 2018.
+Therefore, it is necessary to adopt a UPWP for FY 2016/17 - FY 2017/18 which will cover the period between July 1, 2016 and June 30, 2018.